 |Senior (65 & above)||$479|

-Note: If you want your child to have a separate seat on the flight, please choose 2 year old option
+Note: If you want your infant to have a separate seat on the flight, please choose Infant Seat option.

 - 7:30AM Flight checkin at Kahului Airport